 11. Some combination of the above

 Maybe several of your old competitors left the market but were replaced by bigger sellers with a better reputation.
-At the same time, eBay were testing a new design which gave your sales a brief boost.
+At the same time, eBay was testing a new design which gave your sales a brief boost.
 Then eBay’s search traffic dropped for certain keywords, and their own search algorithm gave other sellers a chance for a while.
-The combination of factors went against you overall, and your eBay sales went down.
+The combination of factors went against you overall, and your eBay sales dropped.

 Confused?
 That’s totally understandable.
 Marketplaces have so many nuances and secret mechanisms that it’s often not possible to pinpoint every factor that is affecting your listings.
 In fact, the very nature of eBay may mean that by the time you’ve worked out why your sales were down, everything has changed once again.